What to Consider When Building an Energy-Efficient Home

 Foam insulation creates the air seal the DOE recommends for energy efficiency.
 Traditional insulation, like cellulose and fiberglass, still allows air to pass through it, which can lead to your furnace or air conditioner working overtime to keep your new home comfortable.

-We’ve outlined the things to consider when designing your energy-efficient new home and what other methods can help you achieve your plans.
+We’ve outlined what you should consider when designing your energy-efficient new home and what other methods can help you achieve your plans.

-As stated above, foam insulation is the best option when looking to create an air seal in your home.
+As stated above, foam insulation is the best option for creating an air seal in your home.

 When you’re ready to talk about insulation for your new home build, call us at 866-900-3626 to schedule a free estimate or fill out the form on our website.